No products in the cart.

 - 1 How to Choose a Snowboard

 - 1.2 What Snowboard Size Should I Get?

 - 1.4 3.
 Width

 - 1.5 4.
 Riding Style and the Choice of Terrain

 - 1.6 5.
 Shape

 - 1.13 12.
 Durability and Price Range

 The terrain or where you want to use the board is also an essential factor to consider.
-For instance, you may go for an all-mountain snowboard since they can perform anywhere or on any terrain.
+For instance, you may go for an all-mountain snowboard as they can perform on almost any terrain.
 But for proper snowboarding, there are numerous essential factors that you need to consider.
 Among them is the ease of use, your safety and durability.
 The quality of the board and value for money are also key factors to consider while shopping.
 For these reasons, you should mostly emphasise three aspects; how you snowboard, your ability, and your size (height and weight).
 If you’re planning to buy a new snowboard or replacement, have a read through our essential tips on how to get the best snowboard for you.
 In this guide, we’re providing you with factors to consider before settling on a certain snowboard.
 This is our absolute guide to buying a snowboard!